On Trump and Politics – From Dusk To Shawn Podcast

 Here’s the strange and difficult truth, though.
 I think he could have been great.
 Truly great.
 A man with that kind of connection to a huge portion of the country, that kind of charisma, that kind of willingness to break the established rules… he had the potential to be a force of nature for good.

-Imagine if he had taken that power, that loyalty, and aimed it at the real problems.
-He could have used the Treasury to build homes for the homeless, not just walls.
+He could have built homes for the homeless, not just walls.
 He could have demanded universal healthcare, not just bragged about his own.
 He could have been the champion for the very people he claimed to represent, the ones who felt left behind.
-He could have been Lincoln, freeing a different kind of slave—the ones enslaved by poverty, by despair, by a system rigged against them.
-He could have been the king he clearly desires to be, worshipped not out of fear, but out of genuine gratitude.

 But he didn’t.
 He chose a different path.
 He chose the path of the self.
 Of division.
 Of grievance.
 He chose to be the salesman, not the architect.